Buying gift cards and vouchers

 - if a business is no longer trading or changes hands and you haven’t yet used your gift card, you may not be able to redeem it.

-From 10 December, gift cards must have a minimum three year expiry date and sellers may not charge an administrative fee that reduces the redeemable value of the gift card after its sale.
+Gift cards sold on or after 10 December 2018 must have a minimum three-year expiry date, and sellers may not charge an administrative fee that reduces the redeemable value of a gift card after its sale.

 This does not apply to cards delivered to an address outside SA or where the address of the purchaser is outside SA.